AndrewGrim/Agro/README.md

     * When using GCC use `cmake --build build` in the terminal to build the actual project.
     * When using MSVC use `cmake --build build --config Release` in the terminal to build the actual project.

-You can verify that the library has built correctly by running one of the example files.
+You can verify that the library has built correctly by running one of the example files in the `Agro/bin` folder.
-For example: in the terminal from the root directory run the `Agro/bin/example_treeview` executable.
-For the moment this is required because we don't embed any fonts yet.

 ### Installing
 On Unix platforms you can run `cmake --install build` to install the library.